Meet the Staff

 Lauren Donald received her Juris Doctor from The University of Tulsa College of Law.
 She obtained her undergraduate degree from the University of Oklahoma where she graduated in the top 10% of her class.
 Following law school, Donald worked in Tulsa as a litigation associate for Gibbs Armstrong Borochoff Mullican & Hart, PC.
 During her tenure at Gibbs Armstrong, her practice focused primarily on transportation defense at both the state and federal level with emphasis in corporate and railroad defense litigation, as well as environmental, regulatory and compliance areas.

-In the Professional Development Office, Donald assists Dean Kristine Bridges with all professional development programs for TU College of Law students and alumni, as well as coordinating with potential employers.
-She also oversees the administration of the OBA Licensed Legal Intern program and the TU Law Mentoring Program.
+In the Professional Development Office, Ms. Donald assists Dean Kristine Bridges with all professional development programs for TU College of Law students and alumni, as well as coordinating with potential employers.
+She also oversees the administration of the OBA Licensed Legal Intern program and facilitates law student and alumni mentorships.

 Ms. Donald has spent her legal career practicing in Tulsa and Oklahoma City, bringing strong local connections and market insight to TU College of Law.
-Additionally, Ms. Donald is an active member of NALP, the Association for Legal Career Professionals.
+Locally, Ms. Donald in active with the Tulsa County Bar Association and has served since 2013 as the co-chair for the TCBA Mentoring Committee.
+Additionally, Ms. Donald is an active member of NALP, the Association for Legal Career Professionals, and serves on the long range planning committee for the NALP Small and Solo CSO Section.
+She presented at NALP’s Annual Education Conference in 2014 in Seattle, WA.
 She is admitted to practice law in Oklahoma, including the US District Courts for the Northern, Eastern, and Western Districts of Oklahoma, and the Tenth Circuit Court of Appeals.

 Professional Development Office